r3k4t/rktbtc-key-gen/README.md

-A simple python progrom which generate bitcoin private key and public key from linux.
+A simple python program which generate bitcoin private key and public key from linux.

 ### Setup ###